 The entrance door can be locked and unlocked from the outside of the vehicle by inserting the key into the lock and turning.
-To lock the door from inside, slide the lock button to the right.
+To lock the door from inside, rotate the lock levers as indicated.
 The deadbolt lock is for added security and should be used as a security night lock.
 Lubricate the locks periodically with graphite to maintain good working condition.